memgraph/gqlalchemy/docs/how-to-guides/query-builder.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Through this guide, you will learn how to use GQLAlchemy query builder to:
+Through this guide, you will learn how to use the GQLAlchemy query builder to:

 - [**Create nodes and relationships**](#create-nodes-and-relationships)
     - [**Create a node**](#create-a-node)